qthedoc/functioneer/README.md

 As predicted, the `rosen` parameter evaluates to 0 when a=1, b=100, x=1, y=1

-Note: the `results['df']` is a pandas DataFrame with runtime and datetime fields included
+Note: the `results['df']` is a pandas DataFrame containing all parameters in addition to *runtime* and *datetime* fields

-But lets say you want to test a range of values for some parameters...
+But let's say you want to test a range of values for some parameters...

 ### Example 2: Single Parameter Forks (Testing Variations of a Parameter)
 If you want to test a set of values for a parameter you can create a *fork* in the *analysis sequence*.
 This splits the analysis into multiple *branches*, each exploring different values for a the given parameter.

 Say we want to evaluate and plot the Rosenbrock surface over the x-y domain.
-Let's evaluate Rosenbrock a grid where x=(0, 1, 2) and y=(1, 10) which should result in 6 final *branches* or *leaves*...
+Let's evaluate Rosenbrock a grid where x=(0, 1, 2) and y=(1, 10) which should result in 6 final *branches* / *leaves*...
 ```
 # Create new analysis
 anal = fn.AnalysisModule()